-THE VERDICT: The three big plus points comparing rail with air travel are the unbroken journey from city centre to city centre, the ability to work comfortably and use wifi throughout, and the availability of a good meal service on some longer routes.
-On all three points the train delivered, and when journey times come down to four hours on London-Edinburgh then rail – usually marginally slower than flying on centre to centre journeys – will win over many more business travellers.
-But wifi speeds need to be improved, and don't expect lots of working space even in first class when busy.
+THE VERDICT: The big plus points comparing rail with air travel are the unbroken journey from city centre to city centre, the ability to work comfortably and use wifi throughout, and the availability of a good meal service on longer routes.
+On all three points the train delivered, and when journey times come down to four hours on London- Edinburgh in 2018 with the introduction of new 'Azuma' trains then rail – usually marginally slower than flying on centreto- centre journeys – will win over many more business travellers.
+But wifi speeds need to be improved.
+And don't expect lots of working space, even in first class, during busy times.

 Reviewed by Dave Richardson (2017)